jarves/jarves/README.md

 I open sourced this project because I still believe there are really shitty PHP CMS out there and I tried to make it better with Jarves.

 If you want to continue to develop this project, co-maintain, or participate in another way feel free to contact me.
 I'd love to add more people to this organisation and bring it forward.
-I invested already several thousand of overs in this project and can not bring it alone to an end.
+I invested already several thousand of hours in this project and can not bring it alone to an end.
 Help to make the CMS world a better place. :)

 [![Build Status](https://travis-ci.org/jarves/jarves.png?branch=master)](https://travis-ci.org/jarves/jarves)